yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 Kamikaze builds 5174, 5495, 5636 & 6193 work on the DSL-502T AU & AT

-6193 has a slight bug with passwd not being saved, please read for a fix: http://forum.openwrt.org/viewtopic.php?pid=41501This is a bit of a mess maybe someone can edit this properly and give it some nice formatting thanks! :)
+6193 has a slight bug with passwd not being saved, please read for a fix: [http://forum.openwrt.org/viewtopic.php?pid=41501This http://forum.openwrt.org/viewtopic.php?pid=41501]

+This is a bit of a mess maybe someone can edit this properly and give it some nice formatting thanks! :)

 == Specifications ==
 ADSL modem with ADSL2 support to 8Mbit/s+, it has port 1 LAN port